raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 [[[generic-theory-colours]]]

-+ Create two different lists, one to represent the locked padlock and the other to represent the opened padlock.
++ Create two different lists of 64 items, one to represent the locked padlock and the other to represent the opened padlock.

 ![Padlock Images](images/padlocks.png)